-An intra-aortic balloon pump may be placed in the emergency department as a bridge to percutaneous coronary intervention (PCI) or coronary artery bypass graft (CABG), to decrease myocardial workload and to improve end-organ perfusion.
+An intra-aortic balloon pump (IABP) may be placed in the emergency department (ED) as a bridge to percutaneous coronary intervention (PCI) or coronary artery bypass grafting (CABG), to decrease myocardial workload and to improve end-organ perfusion.

 PCI and coronary artery bypass

-Clinicians should be alert to the fact that the SHOCK trial demonstrated that either PCI or coronary artery bypass is the treatment of choice for cardiogenic shock and that each has been shown to markedly decrease mortality rates at 1 year.
+Clinicians should be alert to the fact that the SHOCK trial demonstrated that either PCI or CABG is the treatment of choice for cardiogenic shock and that each has been shown to markedly decrease mortality rates at 1 year.
 PCI should be initiated within 90 minutes of presentation; however, it remains helpful, as an acute intervention, within 12 hours of presentation.

-Twelve-lead electrocardiography performed in the field by appropriately trained paramedics may be useful in decreasing door-to-PCI times and/or time to the administration of thrombolytics because acute ST-segment elevation myocardial infarctions (STEMIs) can be identified earlier.
-The emergency department (ED) can thus be alerted and may mobilize the appropriate resources.
+Twelve-lead electrocardiography (ECG) performed in the field by appropriately trained paramedics may be useful in decreasing door-to-PCI times and/or time to the administration of thrombolytics because acute ST-segment elevation MI (STEMI) can be identified earlier.
+The ED can thus be alerted and may mobilize the appropriate resources.

 Inotropic medications should be considered in systems with appropriately trained paramedical personnel.